D-Pow/SimpleCipherAES/README.md

 # SimpleCipherAES
-A simple GUI for encrypting and decrypting files using AES
+A simple GUI for encrypting and decrypting files using AES (128-bit).
+This can process files of any size, including those >2 GB.